e-020/changer/README.md

-# changer
+#changer
-This script change about million image in some seconds
+This script changes about a million images in seconds.
+You can use the glob function instead of scandir.